JoeyStanley/joeysvowels/README.md

 ## Contents

-Currently, there are five datasets contained in `joeysvowels`:
+Currently, there are six datasets contained in `joeysvowels`:

   - `darla` is one that was prepared using pretty standard methods, using the DARLA web interface to automatically transcribe,